ElizabethHarvey/Hooks/README.md

 UseState()

-useState() is used to track in a function components
+useState() is used to track state in a function components